jingr1/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-My model corresponding to the NVIDIA architecture described in paper "End to end learning for self-driving cars." which consists of 10 layers, including a normalization layer, a Cropping layer, 5 convolutional layers and 3 fully connected layers.
+My model corresponding to the NVIDIA architecture described in paper "End to end learning for self-driving cars." which consists of 10 layers, including a normalization layer, a Cropping layer, 5 convolutional layers and 3 fully connected layers(model.py lines 80-107).

 The first layer of the network performs image normalization.
 The normalizer is hard-coded and is not adjusted in the learning process.
 Performing normalization in the network allows the normalization scheme to be altered with the network architecture and to be accelerated via GPU processing.